celo-org/docs/blog/10-04-2023-Build-A-Decentralized-Medical-Dapp-Using-Celo-Composer-And-IPFS-Storage/Build-A-Decentralized-Medical-Dapp-Using-Celo-Composer-And-IPFS-Storage.md

 ---
 title: Build a Decentralized Medical DApp Using Celo Composer and IPFS Storage
 description: In this tutorial, we will build a Dapp that allows clinical admin to create and manage the medical records of patients.
 authors:
   - name: Glory Agatevure
     title: Blockchain Engineer | Technical Writer
     url: https://www.linkedin.com/in/glory-agatevure-47a222ab/
     image_url: https://avatars.githubusercontent.com/u/23031920?s=400&u=99aba40f495b86f3936a53e06dc7fbbc278b98ad&v=4
-tags: ['celosage','composer','celo','celowallet','reactcelo','contractkit','dapp','typescript', 'smartcontract', 'solidity', 'nextjs', 'intermediate', 'advanced']
+tags:
+  [
+    "celosage",
+    "composer",
+    "celo",
+    "celowallet",
+    "reactcelo",
+    "contractkit",
+    "dapp",
+    "typescript",
+    "smartcontract",
+    "solidity",
+    "nextjs",
+    "intermediate",
+    "advanced",
+  ]
 hide_table_of_contents: true
 slug: /tutorials/Build-A-Decentralized-Medical-Dapp-Using-Celo-Composer-And-IPFS-Storage
 ---

 ![header](../../src/data-tutorials/showcase/intermediate/Build-A-Decentralized-Medical-Dapp-Using-Celo-Composer-And-IPFS-Storage.png)

 ## Introduction​

 Decentralized applications (Dapps) are becoming more and more popular, and one of the most promising use cases is in the healthcare industry.
 In this tutorial, we will be building a decentralized medical DApp using Celo composer, and IPFS storage.
 We will be using the Medical Record smart contract written in Solidity to store patient data and medical reports.

 The DApp will allow the admin or clinical personnel to securely store patients medical records on the Celo blockchain, and clinical admin can add medical reports to the patient's records.
 We will be using IPFS for decentralized storage of patient records and the IPFS has stored on the blockchain.

 We will use Next.js for the frontend, Hardhat for smart contract development and deployment, Celo Composer for blockchain integration, and IPFS for file storage.

 ## Prerequisites​

 To successfully follow along in this tutorial you need basic knowledge of:

 - HTML, CSS, React and Next.js
 - Blockchain, solidity and hardhat
 - Celo Alfajores account
 - IPFS Decentralized storage

 ## Requirements​

 To build this DApp we will need the following tools:

 - [Vscode](https://code.visualstudio.com/) - But you can use any code editor of your choice